 Don’t worry, this guide is all you’ll need.
 We will walk you through the nine essential steps needed to get your restaurant up and running, along with a free checklist just in case.

 When guests don’t show for their booking it can impact on a number of levels.
 Firstly, there’s the disappointment that a table goes to waste when other customers may have already been turned away.
 Next, there’s the cumulative cost of potential overstaffing and food that’s been prepped but now won’t be eaten.
 All in all, no show's are an expensive and frustrating restaurant management problem.

-Often the host/hostess/greeter, usually one of the lowest paid and least trained restaurant employees is charged with beginning the overall guest experience.
+Often the host/hostess/greeter, usually one of the lowest paid and least trained restaurant employees on the management team is charged with beginning the overall guest experience.
 Left to his or her own devices, your host/hostess may be welcoming your patrons with “hi guys,” “how many?” or “just one?”